-According to various studies, many of retailers are still prioritizing customer facing programs over strategic infrastructure improvements, and choosing to invest in data capture for marketing purposes and pricing programs over mobile platforms and improved delivery.
+According to various studies, many retailers are still prioritizing customer-facing programs over strategic infrastructure improvements, and choosing to invest in data capture for marketing purposes and pricing programs over mobile platforms and improved delivery.
 This is really a surprising finding as mobile-first initiatives are spreading across verticals and domains – and soon a significant majority of consumers use mobile web as their first data point to make their purchasing decisions.

 How can brands ensure their quality criteria isn’t compromised and how to build better user experiences for customers?

-First of all, according to these studies retailers are still stuck with non-agile and non-devops – and that means the app development is way too slow to meet any sort of requirement for faster time to market.
+First of all, according to these studies retailers are still stuck with non-agile and non-DevOps – and that means the app development is way too slow to meet any sort of requirement for faster time to market.
 It’s just in line with this study that retailers looking to develop mobile applications may be facing a hurdle on the development side as a growing number of businesses have a backlog of mobile projects that can’t get out of the development phase.

 Because of this, application development with the right approach, tools and environments, mobile marketing and electronic/mobile-commerce are the top initiatives and priorities among retailers.